-Lottomatica has developed and made possible the Vincere da grandi ("Winning Big") project, to offer young people in disadvantaged neighborhoods of larger Italian cities the opportunity to play sports and music for free.
-The project was in cooperation with the Italian National Olympic Committee (CONI).
+Lottomatica has conceived and made possible the project "Vincere da Grandi", born with the aim of offering children in some disadvantaged neighborhoods of the largest Italian cities, the opportunity to practice free sports.
+The project was carried out in collaboration with the Italian National Olympic Committee (CONI).

 Started in 2015, “Vincere da Grandi” has involved up to now more than 1,000 young people making a stop in Naples (Scampia) with Giovanni Maddaloni, President and Maestro dell'A.SD.
 Star Judo Club; in Palermo (Zen) with Rachid Berradi, one of the best Italian distance runners ever, Olympic athlete who took part in Sydney 2000; in Rome (Corviale) with S.S.D.
 Calciosociale, in Milan (Quarto Oggiaro) with the A.S.D.
 Futura and in Rosarno (Reggio Calabria) with the ASD Koa Bosco.

 In 2018 "Vincere da grandi" arrived in Turin in the Porta Palazzo district, giving the community of the social district of via San Pietro in Vincoli a modern 8-a-side football field on which the A.S.D.
 Giuco '97 where he organized activities and tournaments, both during school and afternoon, for the 200 boys enrolled in various activities such as football, basketball, rugby, volleyball and dance.

 In this way the "Camp" intends to put itself not only as a sports facility open to young people, but as a real meeting place for the whole community of the neighborhood and the Giuco '97 Association will be able to continue and strengthen its own daily activities focused on young people with disabilities, as well as on the weaker groups who can not always afford to bear the costs of practicing a sport.